arthurbfrancisco/reading-notes/class201/class07.md

 **Three different semantic HTML elements used in an HTML table are:**

-1. <caption>: This element provides a title or caption for the table and is typically placed at the top of the table.
+1. caption: This element provides a title or caption for the table and is typically placed at the top of the table.
-2. <thead>: This element is used to group the header content in a table.
-It typically includes <tr> and <th> elements.
+2. thead: This element is used to group the header content in a table.
+It typically includes tr and th elements.
-3. <tbody>: This element is used to group the body content in a table.
+3. tbody: This element is used to group the body content in a table.
 It typically includes one or more <tr> elements.

 #### Introducing Constructors